missionpinball/mpf-docs/game_logic/logic_blocks/state_machines.rst

 Storing the State in a Player Variable
 --------------------------------------

-If you want to store the state of you state machine in a player variable your can use a :doc:`variable_player </config/variable_player>`.
+If you want to store the state of your state machine in a player variable your can use a :doc:`variable_player </config/variable_player>`.
 You can then use it on slides or in places where conditions do not work (yet).